Important

 Prepare for an Outcome

-Offer Prep Chart – Refer to this document for information about offer timelines, deposit amount, and how to secure your seat in a program.
+Bookmark our Offer Prep-Chart – Refer to this document for information about offer timelines, deposit amount, and how to secure your seat in a program.

 Read the Fine Print – Read and understand the Australian Government’s Release Policy, as well as university Refund Policies.
 This is a must!

-• Paying Via Convera – Most of our university partners prefer students to pay their deposit via Convera (previously known as Western Union).
-Understanding this process in advance will make for smooth sailing come offer time.
+Convera & Flywire – Most of our university partners prefer students to pay their acceptance deposit via Convera or Flywire.
+Understanding their processes in advance will make for smooth sailing come offer time.
 (Seriously, read this one!)

-Read Carefully – Australia is several hours ahead of us, so you will likely receive your outcome directly from the university overnight, prior to receiving the news from OzTREKK the next morning.
+✓ Read Carefully – With the time different between Australia and North America, outcome sent directly from the university will come through overnight, prior to any correspondence from OzTREKK the next morning.

 Should you be the lucky recipient of an offer letter, it is your responsibility to read everything.
 Read your offer letter (in full).
 Read our email, which contains added guidance and answers common questions and concerns.

-We can give advice and educated guesses in advance; however, what’s noted in these two items is the real deal.
-If you don’t understand something, please reach out.
+What’s noted in these two items is the real deal.
+If you do not understand something, reach out.

 Step 5